redguava/cliniko-api/sections/patients.md

 ## Patient Custom Fields Schema

 The `custom_fields` property of a patient is a JSON object.
 The schema is validated and must conform to the following rules.
+The data provided must also conform to the definition specified in the `patient_custom_fields_definition` attribute on the [Settings](https://github.com/redguava/cliniko-api/blob/master/sections/settings.md) resource.

 **Custom Fields Object**